coreybruyere/shaydesigns_shopify/README.md

     - Pull latest from master and create new feature branch.
 Name branch using date and short title.
 For example: '0924_fix_broken_nav'
     - Download production theme to new feature branch (In case of changes that were made by 3rd party devs).
     - Clone production theme using same naming convention as feature branch.
-    - Preview cloned theme and grab theme ID from URL.
+    - Preview cloned theme.
-    - Run `gulpShopify('API KEY', 'PASSWORD', 'MYSITE.myshopify.com', 'THEME ID', options)` (Update task to accept env parameters)
+    - Run `gulp shopifywatch` to open up browser to cloned theme.
     - ~~Run standard `gulp` task to push to theme once changes are tested and pushed to master.
 This will push code to the production theme ID.~~
     - Test cloned theme and make pull request.
     - Merge pull request to master for deployment through deploybot.